 Can I just use two days on my ticket, instead of getting the Park Hopper option?

 No. Major park admissions are based on “park days”, and you can only use one “park day” per day per ticket.
-You MUST get the Park Hopper option if you want to go to a different major park that day.
+You MUST get the Park Hopper (PH for short) option if you want to go to a different major park that day.

 A park “day” is considered to be from the time the park opens to guests until it closes to guests.
 Even if there is an Evening Extra Magic Hours that runs until 3am, the hours from midnight to 3am are considered part of the previous day.